rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 6. The whole bill of material should be procured far below 50$.

 ## Schematic diagrams:
-This schematics now contains 3 variants
+This schematics now contains 4 variants, the three first being suitable with panels vith Voc <= 36V.

 - The variant with one INA-226, measuring the battery voltage and current, the A0 analog input measures the panel voltage.
   This variant does not provide an efficiency computation and only estimates the voltage of the convenient output.